markuskiller/SEBConfigGenerator/docs/en/TEACHER_GUIDE.md

 For Tuesday's class activity, you'll need Safe Exam Browser:

 1. Download SEB: https://safeexambrowser.org/download_en.html
-2. Download config file: [attach YourConfig.seb]
+2. Download config file: [attach OneNote_Final.seb]
-3. Double-click the config file to open SEB
+3. Double-click the .seb file - SEB will start automatically
-4. Log in with your school account
+4. Log in with your school account when prompted

+Note: The config file is encrypted for your security.

 See you Tuesday!
 ```